I have been to the « one-stop service » (GUDA – Préfecture and OFII)

 I think that my demand should be considered in Normal Procedure.
 How can I request the change of procedure ?

 You should inform the OFPRA (in your story or at the interview) why you think that you shouldn’t have been placed on Fast-track procedure (procédure accélérée).
 The OFPRA has the ability to examine your file in normal procedure (procédure normale).
+If the OFPRA does not do so, you may present you arguments to the CNDA.

 ADDA-Procedure-Dublin